mcdjw/nginx-se-challenge/README.md

 ## Q&A

 * **This does not need to be done in a vacuum**.
 You can always ask questions at any step along the way.
-Clarity is important so you will not be penalized for asking any questions.
+Clarity is important so you will not be penalized for asking any questions.# nginx-se-challenge